-^{5.89} The introduction of street greening has a number of advantages, that improve the livability and safety of the neighbourhood, including;
+5.89 The introduction of street greening has a number of advantages, that improve the livability and safety of the neighbourhood, including;

-- the ability for street greening approaches to be introduced in a variety of forms (each requiring different levels of intervention) ranging from wooden planters and grow boxes to formalised sustainable urban drainage features as part of a street re-design.
-There is flexibility in how street greening is achieved and can be tailored to the existing street condition, requirements of local residents and function of the proposed vegetation. - creating healthier urban environments by combating air and noise pollution as well as supporting improved mental health and wellbeing. - creating more sustainable and bio-diverse urban environments through pollinator friendly planting and planting that provides habitats.
-It can also create opportunities for local food production and amenity space for residents. - helping to manage stormwater surface water run-off by creating more permeable surfaces for water to drain into or reduce the rate at which it reaches the drainage infrastructure.
-This reduces the amount of surface water run off being collected into the mains network during downpours and managing surface run off as close to source as possible.
+- The ability for street greening approaches to be introduced in a variety of forms (each requiring different levels of intervention) ranging from wooden planters and grow boxes to formalised sustainable urban drainage features as part of a street re-design.
+There is flexibility in how street greening is achieved and can be tailored to the existing street condition, requirements of local residents and function of the proposed vegetation. - Creating healthier urban environments by combating air and noise pollution as well as supporting improved mental health and wellbeing. - Creating more sustainable and bio-diverse urban environments through pollinator friendly planting and planting that provides habitats.
+It can also create opportunities for local food production and amenity space for residents. - Helping to manage stormwater surface water run-off by creating more permeable surfaces for water to drain into or reduce the rate at which it reaches drainage infrastructure.
+This reduces the amount of surface water being collected into the mains network during downpours and managing it as close to source as possible.

-80 | EARBY MASTERPLAN REPORT
+84 | EARBY TOWN CENTRE MASTERPLAN REPORT